 Rugby plans to follow-up the historical gold mines located along a north-south structure in the centre of the Georgetown tenement and an alteration zone in the northwest (identified by processed Landsat imagery).
-This program is expected to commence in Q2, 2021.
+This program has been delayed due to recent travel restrictions as a result of COVID-19.